-March in China sees the first efforts of spring trying to break out of winter hibernation.
-Following the chilly months of winter, the month is a fairly comfortable time to be outside for several hours at a time to explore activities and tourist sites if dressed appropriately.
+March in China sees the first efforts of spring; trees, people, and animals begin to break out of winter hibernation.
+Following the chilly months of winter, March is a fairly comfortable time to be outside for several hours at a time.
+Dress appropriately, and you'll be fine for enjoying outdoor activities and tourist sights.

-Following the big Chinese New Year holidays and the start of short spring holidays such as Qing Ming, March doesn't have any public holidays so for domestic tourists, it's not a big time to travel.
-For international tourists, March is an ideal time to visit as the lull in local travelers will allow for fewer crowds at the major tourist destinations like The Great Wall of China.
+In the wake of the big Chinese New Year holiday and some shorter spring holidays such as Qing Ming, March doesn't have many public holidays that trigger locals to travel domestically.
+For international tourists, March is an ideal time to visit Asia as the lull in local travelers allows for fewer crowds at popular places like the Great Wall of China.

 China Weather in March

-The weather across the regions in China can vary wildly due to the massive size of the country.
-In March, Northern China finally starts to warm up with an average 11-degree Fahrenheit increase from February, while Central China is still going to feel chilly and very damp.
-Expect a lot more rain days in both central and southern China.
-In the south, warmer weather will feel lovely and visitors will be comfortable sightseeing in the cool spring temperatures.
+Unsurprisingly, the weather varies wildly across the regions in China due to the massive size of the country.
+In March, Northern China finally starts to warm up with an average increase of 11 degrees Fahrenheit from February.
+Beijing will still feel cold but relatively dry.
+Meanwhile, Central China is still going to feel chilly and very damp.
+Expect a lot of rainy days in Southern China.

 What to Pack

-You'll still need plenty of layers for China in March when packing for the trip — most importantly, don't forget your rain boots.
+You'll still need plenty of layers for China in March when packing for the trip.
+Expect to deal with a lot of rain in southern destinations!

-- South: it will be warm during the day and cool at night.
-You'll be able to wear shorts on some days but it's still advisable to bring something warmer.
-Rain-wear is essential: half the month can see rain.
+- South: You'll be able to wear shorts on some days but bring warmer clothes for dips in temperature.
+Rainwear is essential; half the month can see rain.

 March Events in China

-As the sun begins to make a more regular appearance and the temperature creeps higher, there are several cultural and fun experiences to attend during the month.
+As the sun begins to make a more regular appearance and the temperature creeps higher, a few local holidays attract attention.

-- Shanghai Peach Blossom Festival: Located in the Nanhui District, the festival has been celebrating the peach since 1991.
-Visitors will find food, music, and decorated orchards all honoring the fuzzy fruit.
+- Shanghai Peach Blossom Festival: The festival has been celebrating blooming trees and the arrival of spring since 1991.
+Visitors will enjoy food, music, and decorated orchards all honoring the fuzzy fruit and beautiful blossoms.

-- Women's Day: On the 8th of March, the country stops to appreciate women in a day that is a meld of Valentine's Day meets Mother's Day.
-Typically, the men in China will provide gifts or flowers to the ladies in their life.
+- Women's Day: On March 8, China stops to appreciate women in a day that is a meld of Valentine's Day and Mother's Day.
+Typically, the men in China will give gifts or flowers to the special ladies in their life.

-March is a quiet time for domestic travelers so that makes it pretty convenient for sightseeing and visiting the major attractions as they won't be as crowded as they are during peak domestic tourist periods.
-However, the rain in central and south China can make sightseeing difficult and dreary at times.
-This might make you regret your decision to spend a week touring around Guilin.
+March is a quiet time for domestic travelers, making it pretty convenient for sightseeing and visiting the major attractions as they won't be too crowded.
+Nevertheless, the rain in Central and Southern China can make outdoor sightseeing difficult and dreary at times.